neo-mashiro/MRI/lab_final/README.md

 ### Image reconstruction

 Once the features have been decoded, we can then forward them to the reconstruction model to generate an image.
-In this part, we have referenced the [L-BFGS](https://en.wikipedia.org/wiki/Limited-memory_BFGS) image reconstruction algorithm in this [iCNN package](https://github.com/KamitaniLab/icnn), the basic idea is to train another CNN model that can reconstruct an image such that the CNN features of the reconstructed image in each layer are close to the features we have.
+In this part, we have referenced the [L-BFGS](https://en.wikipedia.org/wiki/Limited-memory_BFGS) image reconstruction algorithm in this [iCNN package](https://github.com/KamitaniLab/icnn), the basic idea is to train another CNN model that can reconstruct an image such that the VGG19 features of the reconstructed image in each layer are close to the features we have.

 Since we failed to precisely decode the image features in the previous part, it is not possible to reconstruct naturally looking images using whatever techniques, but L-BFGS is a nice algorithm to play with, so I played it on my machine.
 The algorithm requires an Caffe implementation of VGG19 and DGN, it took me a while to successfully set up OpenCV and Caffe on my laptop.
 At this point, the package only supports Python 2.7 which is not compatible with recent versions of OpenCV and Caffe, so I modified several places in the source code to work with Python 3.
 Without GPU power, it takes about 50 minutes to reconstruct an image (500 iterations).

 Given the decoded features of a 224x224x3 image of a leopard, the generated image after every 10 updates are drawn below.
 At first the image is hardly recognizable, but after several iterations some clear features of an animal start to emerge.
 On the last row, we can find a lot similarities between the reconstructed image and the ground truth.
-Here I'm only using features from the last convolution layer, but the original code uses all layers from VGG19, which seems to produce better result.
+Here I'm only using features from the last convolutional layer, but the original code uses all layers from VGG19, which seems to produce better result.

 ![image](result/icnn.png)